 We’re committed to providing you with an outstanding learning experience.
-Our expert teaching, state-of-the-art facilities and great employability prepare you for your future career.
+Our expert teaching, excellent facilities and great employability prepare you for your future career.
 As part of our commitment to you we aim to keep any additional study costs to a minimum.
 However, there are occasions where students may incur some additional costs.

 Included in your fees

-- Opportunities to enter ICAEW Business Challenge, CIMA Global Business Challenge
+Opportunities to enter ICAEW Business Challenge, CIMA Global Business Challenge

 Optional costs not included in your fees

-- One off Joining fee for Proesssional Accounting Body
+One-off joining fee for Professional Accounting Body

 Please note: Our courses are refreshed and updated on a regular basis.
 If you are thinking about transferring onto this course (into the second year for example), you should contact the programme leader for the relevant course information as modules may vary from those shown on this page.